 Modern western Christians have diverse views on the death penalty.
 So it’s fair to ask, is the death penalty even biblical?

+So let’s start with the obvious answer, yes.
+The death penalty is “biblical.”
+Biblical in the sense that people practice the death penalty in the Bible.
 You only need to read a few pages in the Bible to find God killing people.
 Stories like Noah (and all his cute animals!) paint an alarming portrait of a God that’s comfortable killing almost everyone on earth.
 The law codes of Leviticus and Deuteronomy prescribe capital punishment for certain crimes in their community.

 So the Bible is pro-death penalty, right?